-Customer surveys are one of those things that have the distinction of seeming simple, but actually taking some know-how to do right.
+Customer surveys are one of those things that seem simple but actually take some know-how to do right.
 It’s one thing to ask customers for feedback.
 It’s another, however, to do it in a way that gets a healthy response rate and data that leads to actionable insights.

-When you sell customer survey solutions, you can add value by providing your clients with the guidance they need to get the most out of their investment and making sure they what not to do if they want to maximize the number of people taking the survey.
+When you sell customer survey solutions, you can add value by providing your clients with the guidance they need to get the most out of their investment and ensuring they know what not to do if they want to maximize the number of people taking the survey.

 Customer Survey Mistakes to Avoid

-- Conducting long surveys — Obviously, people need to respond to the survey for it to provide insights to your client.
-And a sure way to quench participation is with a long survey.
+- Conducting long surveys – Obviously, people need to respond to the survey for it to provide insights to your client.
+And a sure way to quench participation is with a lengthy survey.
 A SurveyMonkey Audience poll on feedback surveys found that 78 percent of people are willing to spend 10 minutes, at most, on a survey — and 45 percent will only spend five minutes.
-Your client may want a lot of feedback from customers, but the best strategy is to keep surveys short.
+Your client may want a lot of customer feedback, but the best strategy is to keep surveys short.

 - Ignoring timing – It may be convenient for your client to send out an online survey on Monday morning, hoping to have results by a staff meeting on Wednesday, but that may not line up with their customers’ schedules.
 SurveyMonkey’s research also found that people are most likely to complete online surveys on Thursdays and Fridays from 7 a.m. to 1 p.m.
 Pacific Time, but each business will find the survey sweet spot for their customers.
 Encourage your clients to determine peak times and make the most of them.